-Soak the element [A] in a bath of high-flash point solvent, and clean it by using a soft bristle brush.
+• Soak the element [A] in a bath of high-flash point solvent, and clean it by using a soft bristle brush.

-Then squeeze it dry in a clean towel [A].

-Do not twist or blow the element.
-The element can be damaged.

-- Check the element and frame for visible damage. - ★ If the element and frame are damaged, replace them.

-- After cleaning, saturate the element with SE, SF, or SG class SAE 10W-40 oil, and squeeze out the excess oil. - Then wrap the element in a clean towel and squeeze it as dry as possible. - Install the frame into the element.
+- Squeeze it dry in a clean towel [A].
+Do not wring the element or blow it dry; the element can be damaged. - Check all the parts of the element for visible damage. - ★ If any of the parts of the element are damaged, replace them. - After cleaning, saturate the element with a high-quality foam-air-filter oil, squeeze out the excess, then wrap it in a clean towel and squeeze it as dry as possible. - $\bigcirc\ensuremath{\mathsf{Be}}$ careful not to tear the sponge filter.